Emily A. Paskewitz

 My research focuses on issues related to groups and organizations.
 I am interested especially in how groups handle conflict among members and the role emotions play during conflict episodes.
 Most of my work looks at relational groups and groups in natural contexts, and most recently I studied the conflict experiences of family farm members and how those experiences impacted the business as a whole.
 I am also interested in situations where task and relational goals are equally important and the challenges these group members face.

-I teach primarily in organizational communication and research methods.
-In the past I have taught courses in agricultural communication, human communication, and power and leadership.
+I teach primarily group and organizational communication, and research methods.
+In the past I have taught courses in agricultural communication, introduction to communication studies, and power and leadership.
 I enjoy helping students apply theoretical knowledge to real world situations.

 Ph.D., North Dakota State University - Organizational Communication